 Combined cross currency interest rate swap contracts, exchanging fixed rate interest for floating rate interest on the Group's US Dollar bonds, are designated and effective as fair value hedges in respect of interest rates and foreign currency risk.
 The Group has recognised an asset of £79.8m (2016: £42.3m) for the mark to market gain in the fair value of the combined cross currency interest rate swap instruments.
-The fair value movement in the year has been recognised in the income statement as an exceptional item as the instrument was nominated as fair value through profit and loss on inception in line with the prescribed treatment for fair value exposure to interest rate movements and foreign currency exposure, the carrying amount of the bonds was adjusted for a fair value gain of £37.4m (2016: £18.3m) which was included in the income statement at the same time that the fair value of the combined cross currency interest rate statement.
+The fair value movement in the year has been recognised in the income statement as an exceptional item as the instrument was nominated as fair value through profit and loss on inception in line with the prescribed treatment for fair value hedges.
+As, during the year and since inception, the hedge was at least 95% effective in hedging the fair value exposure to interest rate movements and foreign currency exposure, the carrying amount of the swaps was adjusted for a fair value gain of £37.4m (2016: £18.3m) which was included in the income statement.

 The group has a £33.8m combined cross currency interest rate swap contract, exchanging fixed rate interest for floating rate interest on an Australian dollar bond, which was designated as a fair value hedge of fixed rate bonds of the same value.
 The hedges were at least 95% effective in hedging the fair value exposure to interest rate movements.
 The Group has made a provision of £1.4m (2016: £5.4m) for the fair value of the combined cross currency interest rate swap instruments.
-The fair value movement in the year has been recognised in the income statement as an exceptional item as the instrument was nominated as fair value through profit and loss on inception in line with the prescribed treatment for fair value exposure to interest rate movements and foreign currency exposure, the carrying amount of the bonds was adjusted for a fair value gain of £4.1m (2016: £1.1m gain) which was included in the income statement at the same time that the fair value of the combined cross currency interest rate swap was included in the income statement.
+The fair value movement in the year has been recognised in the income statement as an exceptional item as the instrument was nominated as fair value through profit and loss on inception in line with the prescribed treatment for fair value hedges.
+As, during the year and since inception, the hedge was at least 95% effective in hedging the fair value exposure to interest rate movements and foreign currency exposure, the carrying amount of the swaps was adjusted for a fair value gain of £4.1m (2016: £1.1m gain) which was included in the income statement.

 The Group has a £250.0m nominal fixed to floating interest rate swap which is designated as a fair value hedge of fixed rate bonds of the same value.
 The hedge was at least 95% effective in hedging the fair value exposure to interest rate movements.
 The Group has recognised an asset of £30.0m (2016: £22.8m) for the fair value of the fixed to floating interest rate swaps.
 The fair value movement in the year has been recognised in the income statement as an exceptional item as the instrument was nominated as fair value through profit and loss on inception in line with the prescribed treatment for fair value hedges.
-As, during the year and since inception, the hedge was at least 95% effective in hedging the fair value exposure to interest rate, the carrying amount of the bonds was adjusted for a fair value gain of £7.2m (2016: £3.4m gain) which was included in the income statement at the same time that the fair value of the fixed to floating interest rate swap was included in the income statement.
+As, during the year and since inception, the hedge was at least 95% effective in hedging the fair value exposure to interest rate, the carrying amount of the swaps was adjusted for a fair value gain of £7.2m (2016: £3.4m gain) which was included in the income statement.